 Wait until you taste this delicious and truly easy Vegetable Curry with Chickpeas.
 I promise you’ll be making it again and again.

-I dreamed up this Vegetable Curry with Chickpeas the other day with just half an hour to get dinner on the table.
+I dreamed up this easy Vegetable Curry with Chickpeas the other day with just half an hour to get dinner on the table.
 That’s right– that’s just how long it takes to make this, and if your knife skills are better than mine (which they probably are), it will take you even less time.

 All you need to make this curry with its addictive Indian flavors is chop up some veggies, and they can be any kind, really, as long as they are not veggies that take an hour and a half to cook.
 I used carrots, sweet potatoes, potatoes, green peppers and green beans.
 In the end I stirred in some scallions because I love their raw, sharp bite in this sweet curry.

 This is a very child-friendly recipe too: the sweetness of the sweet potatoes is intoxicating in the sea of creamy coconut milk.
 And the crisp carrots along with the al dente green peppers make for a happy, vibrant mouthful.